 My kids love raisin bread.
-Max, who is all of 18 months old, wakes up every morning and goes straight to the pantry, grabs the bag of raisin bread and brings it to me.
-Lately this ritual has been accompanied by lots of sounds that may or may not be his attempt to say “open”.
+My son, who is all of 18 months old, loves to grab the bag of raisin bread and bring it to me, begging me with those sweet blue eyes.
+Sometimes this ritual is accompanied by lots of sounds that may or may not be his attempt to say “open”.
 I oblige him and hand over a piece, and he makes me smile by saying his version of thank you.
 It sounds a little bit like “doo-dooo”.
-And that usually sends Sophie into fits of giggles.
-What is it about a five year old’s brain that automatically triggers hysterics whenever they hear something resembling a bodily function, anyway?
+And that always sends my daughter into fits of giggles.